 The Rcbt, Decen/Althawise machine is equipped with On/Off and Pulse levers, 9‑speed, and 3 pre-set programs located around the galvanized dial knob.

 The lowest speed is not specified in the user manual, but it seems fairly high (must be around 10,000rpm), which is much higher than the Vitamix 1400–1600rpms lowest speed.
-The highest speed reaches 25,000 rpm which is enough to heat liquids via frictions.
-However, the blender is only designed to run continuously for no longer than 3 min that is not enough to bring the liquid to the boiling hot temperature.
+The highest speed reaches 25,000 rpm, enough to heat liquids via friction.
+However, the blender is only designed to run continuously for no longer than 3 min that is not enough to bring the liquid to a boiling hot temperature.

 Containers, blades

 The machine is equipped with a plastic lid and cap for venting while processing hot food or adding ingredients during blending.
 The lid has silicon isolation for a snug fit.
-The lid is also equipped with a safety device that ensures that the blender will run only if the lid and cap are properly closed.
+The lid is also equipped with a safety device that ensures the blender runs only if the lid and cap are properly closed.

 Both models come with a tamper designed to help process stubborn ingredients and prevent air pockets during blending.